finm-32900/finm-32900.github.io/_sources/lectures/Week6/GitHub_pull_requests.md

  - **Project Management**

 Pull requests serve as checkpoints in the project management process.
 They can be linked to specific issues or tasks, providing a clear trail of what changes were made and why.
-This linkage facilitates project tracking and helps in organizing the development workflow around the project’s objectives.
+This linkage facilitates project tracking and helps in organizing the development workflow around the project's objectives.

 ## Workflow Integration